See why Reno is the perfect spot to start all of your greatest adventures.

 Located 20 miles north of Gerlach and about 100 miles north of Reno is the eye-catching Fly Geyser.
 A collision of human error and natural geothermal pressure created this rainbow-colored geologic wonder.
 While the geyser is still located on private property, you can book a three-hour guided tour with Friends of Black Rock High.
 A visit to Fly Geyser was just the beginning of Jess and Quin’s journey into the abyss or better known as the Black Rock Desert.

 Known for its ridiculously clear water, Lake Tahoe is a year-round gem.
-Rent a clear kayak from Wild Society in Kings Beach for a magical adventure through the crystal clear waters of Lake Tahoe.
+Rent a clear kayak from Wild Society in Kings Beach for a magical adventure through the crystal clear waters.
+Early mornings mean mirror-calm water, perfect for paddleboarding on Lake Tahoe.
+This sport has gained popularity around the lake, and with good reason.
 Head out early to avoid any afternoon wind and don’t forget your waterproof camera!

-To fully see Reno you’ll need more than an afternoon.
-Take yourself on an art tour to see some of the amazing installations straight from the Playa or any of the 80 murals painted around town by local and world-renowned artists.
+Not only is Reno your hub for adventure, but it’s an adventure all on its own.
+The Truckee River, which starts at Lake Tahoe and ends at Pyramid Lake, runs right through the heart of Reno and Sparks.
+Take a stroll along the Riverwalk for cityscape views and plenty of photo ops.
+Fuel your inner Picasso by taking yourself on an art tour to see some of the amazing installations straight from the Playa or any of the 80 murals painted around town by local and world-renowned artists.
 City Plaza features two art installation from Burning Man, the Space Whale and the BELIEVE sign.